ajo01/canvasToPDF/npm/package/README.md

 # CanvasToPDF

-CanvasToPDF can create vector quality PDF images using the canvas API.
+CanvasToPDF can create vector quality PDFs using the canvas API.

 ## How it works

 Internally, CanvasToPDF uses modified versions of canvas2pdf and PDFKit to call on actual PDF drawing methods.
-CanvasToPDF has several notable improvements from canvas2pdf in that it has no issues calling fill and stroke consecutively and that reading canvas properties (such as lineWidth) do not lead to errors.
-Thus, you can create vectorized images such as the one below.
+CanvasToPDF has several notable improvements from canvas2pdf in that it has no issues calling fill and stroke consecutively and that reading canvas properties do not lead to errors.
+Thus, you can create vectorized PDFs such as the one below.

 <img width="450" alt="Screen Shot 2022-08-18 at 10 23 15 AM" src="https://user-images.githubusercontent.com/70789275/185456754-0e54f33e-5c88-41cb-8821-3876f1ff5c4e.png">